 - Which direction should the dryer door swing?

 The obvious location for a gas dryer is as close as possible to an existing gas line and a 120V electrical outlet.
 It is also best to locate the dryer in an area that does not fall lower than 50 degrees F. The dryer will have to work much harder to reach optimal temperature if placed in an unheated or excessively high moisture location.

-Gas dryers should be installed with a rigid exhaust system to avoid kinks that can trap lint or inhibit air flow.
-The exhaust run should be a straight and short as possible and cleaned regularly for optimum operation and safety.
-Since gas dryers produce carbon dioxide as a by-product of combustion, they should always be exhausted to the outside.
-Outside venting is also important to prevent the exhaustion of water vapor from damaging structures or causing mold and mildew growth.
+Gas dryers should be installed with a rigid exhaust system to avoid kinks that can trap lint or inhibit airflow.
+The exhaust run should be as straight and short as possible and cleaned regularly for optimum operation and safety.

 How much dryer capacity you need depends upon the size of your family and your typical washer loads.
 Drum sizes vary from the ability to handle loads of five pounds to twenty pounds.
 You can find the drum capacity listed in the owner's manual.